grannycart/by-sound-alone_source/experiments-with-latex-formatting.md

 		* (This might happen from pandoc automatically if you include images in the .md, so look for it.)
 	* Add an carriage return and \includegraphics call to \author line:
 		* \author{Mark Torrey\\[5mm] \includegraphics[width=1in]{../../cover/pigeon-logo.png}}
+5. Review compiled file:
+	* Consider putting a carriage return\\ in the title if it is not breaking in a good place.
+(Note: there is a pdftitle field that is not the same as \title. \title{} edits the actual compiled title.)
-5. Use pdftk or some other pdf manipulation software to add the diagram pages to the beginning of the file.
+6. Use pdftk or some other pdf manipulation software to add the diagram pages to the beginning of the file.
 	* Alternatively: edit the latex to compile with the diagrams in place.